GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 ````
 gcloud beta scheduler jobs create pubsub [JOB] --schedule [SCHEDULE] --topic [TOPIC_NAME] --message-body [MESSAGE_BODY]
 ````
-where [JOB] is a unique name for a job, [SCHEDULE] is the frequency for the job in UNIX cron, such as "0 */6 * * *" to run every 6 hours, [TOPIC_NAME] is the name of the topic created in the step above when you deployed the Cloud Function, and [MESSAGE_BODY] is any string.
+where [JOB] is a unique name for a job, [SCHEDULE] is the frequency for the job in UNIX cron, such as "0 */12 * * *" to run every 12hours, [TOPIC_NAME] is the name of the topic created in the step above when you deployed the Cloud Function, and [MESSAGE_BODY] is any string.
 An example command would be:
 ````
-gcloud beta scheduler jobs create pubsub daily_job --schedule "0 */6 * * *" --topic cron-topic --message-body "daily job"
+gcloud beta scheduler jobs create pubsub daily_job --schedule "0 */12 * * *" --topic cron-topic --message-body "bi-daily job"
 ````

 <h3>Run the job:</h3>